-Repeat the process with columns B and C, keeping the Ctrl (Control) button pressed if you are working on a Windows operating system enabled machine.
-Mac users press the Command key.
+Repeat the process with columns B and C, pressing the Ctrl (Control) button on Windows or using the Command key with Mac users.

-Your final selection should look something like the image given below.
+Your final selection should look something like this:

 With the columns selected, visit the Insert tab and choose the option 2D Line Graph.

 You will immediately see a graph appear below your data values.

 Sometimes if you do not assign the right data type to your columns in the first step, the graph may not show in a way that you want it to.
 For example, Excel may plot the parameter Average Number of Leaves/Employee/Year along the X axis instead of the Year.
 In this case, you can use the option Switch Row/Column under the Design tab of Chart Tools to play around with various combinations of X axis and Y axis parameters till you hit on the perfect rendition.

 Improve Your Excel Graph with the Chart Tools

 To change colors or to change the design of your graph, go to Chart Tools in the Excel header.